denis-314/Kubernetes-master-and-3-nodes----k8s/README.md

 IMPORTANT !

-After a VM reboot, it is possible that Kubernetes cluster to be no longer available, reporting the following error: ”The connection to the server :6443 was refused - did you specify the right host or port?”
+1. After a VM reboot, it is possible that Kubernetes cluster to be no longer available, reporting the following error: ”The connection to the server :6443 was refused - did you specify the right host or port?”

 In order to fix it, run the following commands, starting as kubernetes admin user:

        sudo -i
        swapoff -a
        exit
        strace -eopenat kubectl version

-To check if the Kubernetes cluster is now available, run "kubectl get nodes".
+2. To check if the Kubernetes cluster is now available, run:

+       kubectl get nodes

+4. If it is a one node deployment, you can remove the taint from the node in order to allow pods to be deployed on it.
+ - First check the taint present or not with nodename:

+       kubectl describe node master-node | grep Taints

+   Result example:  Taints:    node-role.kubernetes.io/control-plane:NoSchedule

+ - To remove taint from node:

+       kubectl taint node master-node node-role.kubernetes.io/control-plane:NoSchedule-

+   Result example:   node/master-node untainted